Nightscou2018/pebble_basic_openaps/README.md

-adding parameters in case one wants to run the routine without calling the pebble
+Adding parameters in case one wants to run the routine without calling the pebble

-the intention is to see the message in the terminal but in case pebbble is not reachable we avoid a timeout error requires parameter 0 for skipping calling the pebble, anything else will call it example
+The intention is to see the message in the terminal but in case pebbble is not reachable we avoid a timeout error requires parameter 0 for skipping calling the pebble, anything else will call it example